runxunteh/coding-challenges/README.md

 Therefore, this project is to force myself to code at least a program everyday no matter the difficulty or the completion.

 Timeline:
-30 Dec 2018: Third highest number.py
+30 Dec 2018: Third highest number.py \n
 31 Dec 2018: New Year Countdown.py
 1 Jan 2019: Calendar.py
 2 Jan 2019: Busy training for part-time job :(